jannehuo/ntc-nasa/README.md

 ### Endpoints

-**localhost:8000/largest** Will fetch largest asteroid for harcoded dates between December 19th 2015 and December 26 2015
+**localhost:8000/closest** Will fetch closest passing asteroid for harcoded dates between December 19th 2015 and December 26 2015

 **localhost:8000/largest/YEAR** Will fetch largest asteroid for given year by making a list of calls to Nasa Feed Api.
-Es. **localhost:8000/largest/2015**
+Ex. **localhost:8000/largest/2015**

 ## Tech